-To enroll in the Master of Science program, students must meet Biology Department admission guidelines and be approved by the department chair or the biology graduate program advisor, as well as the dean of the College of Graduate Studies.
+To enroll in the Master of Science program, students must meet Biology Department admission guidelines and be approved by the department chair or the biology graduate program advisor, as well as the dean of the College of Graduate Studies and Research.

 - Government agencies

 - Health professions (physician, veterinarian, dentist, podiatrist, clinical lab scientist, chiropractor, optometrist)

 Research opportunities in a broad array of subject areas

 Access to the Angelo State Natural History Collections

 60 hrs undergraduate GPA multiplied by 100 + Verbal GRE Score + Quantitative GRE Score = 565